UCI-GDIM31/class-activities-zomffin/README.md

     A float could work, but because a count will always be a whole number (it's impossible for the ball to do half a bounce), an int is ideal.
 3. I didn't get any errors woopsie.

+### Week 3 Devlog
+Table 6, Rhythm game prompt
+DidPlayerHitBeat()
+The paramter/input should be a key press and time it was pressed.
+The return type should be a boolean, since we're measuring if they did or didn't hit it (assuming there's no accuracy measuring).

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727